What is Biomedical Sciences?

 Dr. Yvonne Mbaki talks about Biomedical Sciences at the Malaysia Campus.

-Why the Department of Biomedical Sciences?
+Why study Biomedical Sciences?

 An education at the University of Nottingham means that you will find all the right ingredients for a world-class education.
-Not only will you be studying at one of the world’s very best universities, but the Department of Biomedical Sciences itself also has a reputation for powerful, research-informed teaching.
+Not only will you be studying at one of the world’s very best universities, but the Division of Biomedical Sciences itself also has a reputation for powerful, research-informed teaching.